These vegan chocolate chip cookies are soft and chewy with just enough ‘crunch’ to be satisfying as you bite into them.

 You’ll love how soft, chewy, slightly-crunchy, sweet and satisfying these chocolate chip cookies are.
 One of these cookies with a cup of tea or a glass of non-dairy milk makes a very satisfying afternoon snack.

-I’d love to know what you think of these vegan chocolate chip cookies, let me know in the comments.
-If you’ve made them already, let me know how it went!
-As always tag any photos #lovingitvegan on instagram so I don’t miss out on seeing them.
-Thanks!
+I’d love to know what you think of these vegan chocolate chip cookies, let me know in the comments and please rate the recipe too.
+Thanks so much.

 - 1 cup (200g) Brown Sugar